-Wally Boschuk was born in Struan, Saskatchewan on October 12, 1928.
+Wally Boshuck was born in Struan, Saskatchewan on October 12, 1928.
 He bought his first pair of speed skates in 1944 when he was a sixteen-year-old high school student.
-Coached by Clarence Downey, Boschuk had shown promise as a speed skater, but his competitive career was finished before he graduated in pharmacy.
+Coached by Clarence Downey, Boshuck had shown promise as a speed skater, but his competitive career was finished before he graduated in pharmacy.
 No known drug could cure his arthritis.

 Installed in the Saskatchewan Sports Hall of Fame on June 16, 1990.